Pulled pork IPO shows China private equity not yet ready for world stage

-The deal thrust a spotlight on CDH, which first invested in WH Group in 2006, and exposed its limited experience in handling big IPO exits from its investments in a global financial centre.
+The deal thrust a spotlight on CDH, which first invested in WH Group in 2006, and exposed its limited experience in handling big IPO exits from its investments in a global financial center.

-"If we believe Chinese private equity is going to rival the Carlyles and the Blackstones, they need to clearly be able to demonstrate they can do deals - and successful deals," said Fraser Howie, co-author of "Red Capitalism".
+"If we believe Chinese private equity is going to rival the Carlyles and the Blackstones (BX.N), they need to clearly be able to demonstrate they can do deals - and successful deals," said Fraser Howie, co-author of "Red Capitalism".

 "Not just a deal, but have a pattern of operating successfully in a number of different fields, and frankly, no Chinese company in any industry has shown its ability to do that yet," Howie added.

 The original $5.3 billion IPO by WH Group would have been the biggest for a private equity backed company in Asia.
-Only Carlyle Group has completed a similar recent IPO in the region, with its $3.1 billion IPO for China Pacific Insurance Group.
+Only Carlyle Group (CG.O) has completed a similar recent IPO in the region, with its $3.1 billion IPO for China Pacific Insurance Group (601601.SS).

 GLOBAL ASPIRATIONS